 Currentness

 Subject to appropriation, income eligible child care financial assistance is available to eligible parents for care by a contracted or voucher child care educator/provider, or an in home or relative child care provider, in accordance with regulations, guidelines, and policies established by EEC.
+Eligible families shall only receive one type of assistance for each eligible child.

 (1) Referral and Waitlist.